ciroque/the-dagwood/docs/demo/src/introduction.md

 # The DAGwood Project Demo

-Welcome to an interactive demonstration of **The DAGwood Project** - a modern workflow orchestration system built in Rust that showcases cutting-edge DAG execution strategies and WASM component integration.
+Welcome to an interactive demonstration of **The DAGwood Project** - a modern pipeline orchestration system built in Rust that showcases cutting-edge DAG execution strategies and WASM component integration.

 ## Demo Goals